The life Of A nomad

 When we arrived at our desert tent, though, the sight of the dunes melted all of our tiredness away.
 The golden dunes loomed over us, accentuated by the sunset sun and as smooth as silk, as we looked in wonder.

 As we climbed the dunes that night, we could have been the only humans on the planet.
-Our vitality was depleted as we fought the wind and sand, which stinging and blowing our faces and dripping perspiration.
+Our vitality was depleted as we fought the wind and sand, which stung and blew our faces and dripping perspiration.
 We hid our faces under scarves and continued climbing, our feet sinking and slipping further into the scorching sand with each step.

 When we sat on the top of the tallest dune, though, it all seemed worthwhile.
 The dunes behind us extended to the horizon like a crumpled golden silk blanket, emphasized by the African sun, and it was difficult to imagine they had come to any kind of conclusion as they seemed to flow, seemingly unaffected, to the end of the world.
 Except for the occasional trail of a sandfish and the tell-tale hole where it had fled down to escape the strong heat of the sun, the ripples and waves were untouched like a sea of fine sand.